-TEACH GRANT
+TEACH Grant

 This federal grant is available to education majors who will teach in certain subject areas.
 This grant has the potential of turning into a loan if certain conditions are not met.
-Because of this, please log onto www.studentloans.gov (https://studentloans.gov/) for more information.
+Because of this, please log onto www.studentloans.gov for more information.

-Grants (State) STATE NEED-BASED GRANT
+Grants (State)